Skip to main content

 3. Creating/overwriting MRG file(s) in the glossarydir of the current scope.

-Phase 1: constructing a provisional MRG
+Phase 1: Constructing a provisional MRG

-Creating a provisional MRG
+4. Creating a Provisional MRG for Each Version:.

 tip